 For the very latest travel news to and within Leicester we recommend tuning into BBC Radio Leicester on 104.9FM or follow Area Traffic Control on Twitter: @ATCLeicester

-The coach drop-off point for the Visitor Centre is on Southgates, which is a three minute walk from the Visitor Centre entrance and can be seen on the left hand side of the map above.
+The coach drop-off point for the Visitor Centre is on Southgates, which is a five-minute walk from the Visitor Centre entrance and can be seen on the left hand side of the map above.

-One of our Visitor Services team will meet groups on arrival at the Southgates coach drop-off point and escort the group to the Visitor Centre.
+One of our Customer Services team will meet groups on arrival at the Southgates coach drop-off point and escort the group to the Visitor Centre.

-Limited on-street parking for coaches is available free of charge in the city centre but spaces must be booked in advance, through the team at Visit Leicester.
+Limited on-street parking for coaches is available free of charge in the city centre.
+Spaces must be booked in advance through our group bookings team; please email us.
 More information about city centre parking can be found here

 We can be easily reached by any of the bus services coming into the city centre.
 A map of services into Leicester city centre, is available on the Leicester City Council transport and streets website.